-Specialised Osteopathic Treatment for Optimal Movement and Wellbeing of Humans and Animals
+Osteopathic Treatment for the Optimal Movement and Wellbeing of Humans, Horses and Dogs

 Hi, I'm Gus